khajdari/WhoopsPay/README-Docker.md

 - Fixed by correcting Vite output path mapping in Docker
 - Vite builds client to `/dist/public`, Docker now maps this correctly

+**Juice Shop shows "ENOENT: no such file" error:**
+- Fixed by copying server/modules directory to production container
+- Juice Shop static files now available at runtime

 **Port already in use:**
 - Stop existing containers: `./docker-run.sh stop`
 - Or use different ports in docker-compose.yml